Identity, Safety & Wholeness Therapy in Denver, CO

 If these experiences are impacting your relationships, work, or sense of safety, you don’t have to face them alone.

-Develop grounding and mindfulness skills to stay present
+Practicing grounding and mindfulness tools to stay present

 -